patrickxchong/slack-slash-express/README.md

 This repo implements a simple multipurpose [Slack](https://slack.com/) slash command server written in Express.js.

-Implemented routes so far (mostly for demo purposes):
+Implemented slash commands so far (mostly for demo purposes):
-`/reqbin`: Request bin to see body of request sent by the slash command.
+- `/reqbin`: Request bin to see body of request sent by the slash command.
 (Use https://requestbin.com for a better presented UI)
-/`echo`: Echoes message sent by user with `/echo [message]` `/mentalogue`: The initial goal for this project is to build an internal dashboard for Mentalogue.
+- `/echo`: Echoes message sent by user with `/echo [message]`
+- `/mentalogue`: The initial goal for this project is to build an internal dashboard for Mentalogue.
 This repo is a proof of concept that this works (implementation in progress)

 ## Credits